Semiparametric bivariate extreme-value copulas: Method

-Any finite-dimensional subspace can also be seen as as a statistical manifold~\cite{Erb2021} from information geometry.
-Densities behave like vectors and can be added (perturbed) and scaled (powered).
-At the same time, they can be viewed as tuples of coordinates, in which this operation does not necessarily apply.
-The geometry induced by~\eqref{eq:clr-inner-product-isomorphism} is flat, in the sense that the metric tensor $\delta_{ij}$ is constant.
-From the perspective of information geometry, at each $f_{\bm{\theta}}$ there exists a metric tensor field defined by

-and known as the Fisher information metric.
-Note that taking $X \sim \text{Unif}[0, 1]$ above we retrieve the constant metric tensor $\delta_{ij}$ from the Aitchison geometry~\cite{Erb2021}.
-In that sense, it could be argued that Aitchison geometry places a reference density at all points of the manifold, which coincides with the null element $f_{\bm{0}}$.

-For the purpose of our method, the use of the Fisher metric~\eqref{eq:fisher-metric} is not fully relevant.
-This metric defines the local geometry of the statistical manifold of the $\{f_{\bm{\theta}}\}$, but these vectors are just a mean to model EVCs; we have no interest in them from an information-theoretic perspective.
-If we were to model univariate distributions in the Bayes space, the Fisher metric could be used for regularization and optimization purposes.

-The null element $f_{\bm{0}} \sim \text{Unif}[0, 1]$ produces the Williamson transform~\eqref{eq:williamson-uniform-densities} for $\theta = 1$.
-The resulting Pickands function after rotation~\eqref{eq:rotation} has an explicit form that involves the Lambert W function~\cite{Corless1996}, which cannot be expressed in terms of elementary functions and needs to be numerically approximated.
-Should the parameters in~\eqref{eq:bayes-model} be normally distributed with zero mean vector, we would expect the Pickands function to lie close to the graph in Figure~\ref{fig:lambert-pickands}.
-In this sense, our method presents a very slight bias towards asymmetry.

-The asymmetry bias can be corrected if we consider an affine subspace instead of a pure vector space, using a convenient $\omega \in L^2([0, 1])$ as center:
+The null element $f_{\bm{0}} \sim \text{Unif}[0, 1]$ produces the \gls{wt}~\eqref{eq:williamson-uniform-densities} for $\theta = 1$.
+After rotation~\eqref{eq:rotation}, the resulting \gls{pf} has an explicit form that involves the Lambert W function~\cite{Corless1996}.
+Should the parameters in~\eqref{eq:bayes-model} be normally distributed with zero mean vector, we expect the \gls{pf} to lie close to the graph in \figurename~\ref{fig:lambert-pickands}.
+In this sense, \gls{sbevc} presents a very slight bias towards asymmetry.
+This bias can be corrected by considering an affine subspace instead of a pure vector space, using a convenient $\omega \in L^2([0, 1])$ as a centre: